cheeyeo/face_recognition/README.md

 ( Describes the baseline model performance (using the test harness) that defines whether a model is skillful or not. )

-The baseline model is a single linear SVM clasisfier which will take as input the facial embeddings and the one-hot encoded identities as output.
+The baseline model is a single linear SVM clasisfier which will take as input the facial embeddings and the integer encoded identities as output.

 During training, the goal of the SVM classifier will be to learn enough distinct features from the embeddings in order to be able to separate them linearly since similar embeddings belonging to the same identity should be closer in distance in the geometric space to each other.

 After training, the model is evaluated against the unseen validation set.

-Accuracy on the training set is `77.876` and accuracy on the validation set is `70.0`
+Accuracy on the training set for the baseline model is `77.876` and accuracy on the validation set for the baseline model is `70.0`

 ## 4. Experimental Results